taxhomekenya/taxhomekenya.github.io/README.md

-# Tax Home Kenya - Redesigned Website
+# Tax Home Kenya Limited - Redesigned Website

 A modern, professional redesign of the Tax Home Kenya Limited website with enhanced features, improved design, and new sections.